nextgis/docs_ngmobile/source/main.rst

 Depending on the size of the screen Status info panel can occupy one or two rows.

+A map (item 7 in :numref:`ngmobile_main_activity_pic_1`) is a set of raster and vector layers.
+The order and the visibility of layers are under control of layers tree (:ref:`ngmobile_layer_tree`).

+After a long hold of your finger on the vector layer's geometry the map window turns to the select mode.

 .. _ngmobile_layer_tree:

 Layers tree